geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 it's a simpler _mode of transportation!_ I hear you shout at your screen, shaking your copy of the Agile Manifesto at it.
 But let's think about it.
-The Spotify "skateboard" was already all about music streaming rather than entertainment in general.
-This constraint allowed them to focus on the specific technical challenge of low-latency music streaming.
+The Spotify "skateboard" was built around specific commitments in the realm of low-latency music streaming.
+Later increments were built on top of those commitments, not independently from them.
 Same for the other examples.
+A skateboard doesn't share the foundational principles with a car, whereas a vertical slice does.

 One principle that I strongly believe is that successful development needs clear constraints.
 Just think of practical reasons like hiring decisions, funding rounds,